The Garden Grazer

 • About

-Vegan bulgur vegetable chili in a white bowl with avocado
+Vegan bulgur chili served in a white bowl with fresh cilantro on a wooden table

-This bulgur chili is simple to make and so satisfying!
+This meatless bulgur chili is incredibly simple and so satisfying!

-It combines hearty beans, tender bulgur, warm spices, and a variety of colorful vegetables for lots of plant-based nutrients.
+It features hearty beans, tender bulgur, warm spices, and a variety of colorful vegetables for lots of plant-based nutrients.
+It's equal parts nourishing and comforting!

-Close-up view of uncooked bulgur wheat on a plate with spoon
+Close up view of bulgur ingredient with metal spoon

 What is Bulgur?

-Bulgur wheat is a whole grain made from parboiled groats of several different wheat species.
+Bulgur wheat is a whole grain made from parboiled, cracked groats of several different wheat species.
 (Therefore it's not a gluten-free grain.)

 Nutrients: It contains protein, fiber, and several vitamins and minerals.